Law Firm, P.C.

 - Property Damage and Out of Pocket Expenses

 - Past and Future Physical Impairment

-The Kemmy Lawyers spend a considerable amount of time in the courtroom, and in front of juries.
-However, going to trial can always be a risk.
+The Kemmys spend a considerable amount of time in the courtroom, and in front of juries.
+However, going to trial is always be a risk.
 In recent years, insurance companies and other corporations have spent billions to run a remarkable propaganda campaign against trial lawyers and their clients.
-They have been so effective that jurors are now often suspicious of injured victims who have hired a trial lawyer to hold the wrongdoer accountable.
-However, with the right approach, we have found that when jurors actually hear about a legitimate injury caused by the violation of basic safety rules that we all depend on, they are fair and just with their verdict.
+They have been so effective that jurors are now often suspicious of injured victims who have hired a trial lawyers.
+However, we have found that when jurors hear that a legitimate injury was caused by the violation of basic community safety rules, or rules that we all depend on, then they are still usually just and fair with their verdict.

 For over 30 years, Tom Kemmy has successfully represented injured individuals and families, as well as injured business owners.
 Early in Tom's career he was an insurance defense counsel and was hired to defend doctors, nurses and hospitals.
 Tom's knowledge of the defense side of litigation proves beneficial when representing injured patients today.
 In recent years, Tom has expanded his practice with the help of his 4 oldest sons.
 Working together as a team, we offer a unique approach to trial advocacy and are determined to fight for the highest possible compensation due under the law.